 The possibilities for an ethical and environmentally sustainable prison farm program are endless, limited only by imagination and political will.
 Beginning in 2016, Evolve Our Prison Farms proposed a model of innovative plant-based agriculture (ideally producing food for prisoners and communities in need) while offering animal-assisted therapy as other prisons have done.
 In 2021, Evolve Our Prison Farms published an academic report, Canada’s proposed prison farm program: Why it won’t work and what would work better.

 If prison farms can no longer feed prisoners, then the program should have a social justice focus.
 For example: generating produce for northern Indigenous communities; supplying hospitals, military bases or food banks.

-Prison farms can contribute to local food security and agricultural innovation through labour-intensive organic permaculture and agroforestry, fruit and nut tree plantations, and production of nutrient-dense vegetables, legumes, grains and seeds.
+Prison farms can contribute to local food security and agricultural innovation through labour-intensive organic permaculture and agroforestry, fruit and nut tree plantations, and production of nutrient-dense vegetables.
 Fundamentally, prison farms should prioritize ecological sustainability, human health, food security, and fiscal responsibility.
-They should provide work opportunities for prisoners that offer education, life skills, and job skills relevant for reintegration into a society that is increasingly concerned with issues of climate change, public health and animal welfare, and where job opportunities continue to grow rapidly developing green economies.
+They should provide opportunities for prisoners that offer education, life skills, and job skills relevant for reintegration into a society that is increasingly concerned with issues of climate change, public health and animal welfare, and where job opportunities continue to grow rapidly developing green economies.